vadagama/messenger-system-design/README.md

 - We need to use at least 3 replicas of each service to handle high availability.
 If one of the services goes down, the other replicas will handle the load.
 - We should use a load balancer to distribute the load between all the replicas of the services.
 - We should use at least 3 replicas of each database to handle high availability.
 If one of the databases goes down, the other replicas will handle the load.
-- To handle SLA: 99.99% we need to use active monitoring of all services and databases and handle all errors as soon as possible.
+- To handle SLA: 99.99% we need to use active monitoring of all services and databases.
 Also we should deploy all services in different availability zones to handle the load if one of the availability zones goes down.

 To scale our system we should do the following:
 - We should scale our services horizontally.
 We can use Kubernetes to scale our services automatically depending on the load.
-Kubernetes can handle a large number of containers and scale them automatically.
 - We could use Kafka partitions to handle the load between all the Kafka brokers.
 Kafka can handle a large amount of data and can scale horizontally by adding more brokers.
 - We could use PostgreSQL sharding to handle the load between all the PostgreSQL instances.
-PostgreSQL can handle a large amount of data and can scale horizontally by adding more instances.
 - S3 storage can handle a large amount of data and can scale horizontally by adding more storage nodes by default.

 To handle high performance about 3800 RPS for reading and 350RPS for writing we need to use the following strategies: